 This season, Michigan State adds one more former five-star recruit in Amy Doyle.
 The competition for lineup spots may become more competitive with more talent on the roster but that can only hint towards good things ahead for Michigan State.

 Oklahoma and LSU, however, have only used their five-star freshmen in 48.44% and 30.47% of lineups, respectively, but the scores have been much higher.
-With former elite stars such as Faith Torres and Konnor McClain headlining the rosters and recent national titles to their names, it’s safe to say that Oklahoma and LSU are using their top-level talent to the fullest.
+With former elite stars such as Faith Torrez and Konnor McClain headlining the rosters and recent national titles to their names, it’s safe to say that Oklahoma and LSU are using their top-level talent to the fullest.
 There just happens to be more competition for lineup spots.

 This season, both teams are bringing in top-level talent that would likely find themselves competing in the all-around at almost any other school, but competition will be fierce, and both teams have the depth to ease freshmen into lineups slowly.